sinclairmichael/appliedgeography_representativeness/README.md

 # Assessing the socio-demographic representativeness of mobile phone application data
 This repo contains the code used for the results in paper: 'Assessing the socio-demographic representativeness of mobile phone application data' in Applied Geography

 Given the volume of data being processed, the pre-processing and post-processing of the data for home location estimates are completed using SQL on the database tables.
-The home location estimates for each of the techniques in this paper are completed in R (between pre and post processing) and save back to tables in the database for further analysis
+The home location estimates for each of the techniques in this paper are completed in R (between pre and post processing) and results saved back to tables in the database for further analysis

 ### The SQL file 'Complete SQL code.sql' contains the complete workflow which is as follows:
 Section 1: relates to the method 'Using activity heuristics only to estimate home location'<br>